 Research has demonstrated that for the reassessment, a single index best categorizes risk for future maltreatment.
-Unlike the initial risk assessment, which contains separate indices for risk of neglect and risk of abuse, the risk reassessment is comprised of a single index.
+Unlike the initial risk assessment, which contains separate indices for risk of neglect and risk of abuse, the risk reassessment uses a single index.